Rahm, Koepka seek to keep US Open focus amid merger turmoil

 "I just feel like I can outlast everybody when it comes to having to par things to death," Koepka said.

-Rahm said the LA Country Club North Course, hosting a US Open for the first time and an unfamiliar layout for most in this week's field, can provide just such a test, even though at first glance it doesn't resemble the usual US Open course.
+Rahm, who competed at LA Country Club as a star collegiate golfer, said it can provide just such a test, even though at first glance it doesn't resemble the usual US Open challenge.

 "It is a US Open.
 Fairways and greens, hopefully two-putt and move on," Rahm said of what will be required.
 "I think it's deceptively wide.
-Those fairways look bigger than they play.
-You still need to strike it really well tee to green to be able to give yourself some looks at birdie.
+Those fairways look bigger than they play."

 "It makes you think," added Rahm, whose win at Augusta National was one of his four PGA Tour victories so far this year.
 "It's got everything.
 It's got all the ingredients to be a great week."